ivadomed/ivadomed/docs/source/technical_features.md

 ## Data augmentation on lesion labels
-This data augmentation is motivated by the large inter-rater variability that is typical in medical image segmentation tasks.
+This data augmentation is motivated by the large inter-rater variability that is common in medical image segmentation tasks.
 Typically, raters disagree on the boundaries of pathologies (e.g., tumors, lesions).
 A soft mask is constructed by morphological dilation of the binary segmentation (i.e. mask provided by expert), where expert-labeled voxels have one as value while the augmented voxels are assigned